shlau/supremacy-adblock/README.md

 # supremacy-adblock
-hides the ad elements of a supremacy game
+Hides the ad elements of a supremacy game.
+To run, add this script to a userscript manager (e.g. Tampermonkey, Greasmonkey, Violetmonkey).